Sharmin64/gym-next-project-repo/README.md

-Membership Plans: Display various membership tiers with pricing, features, and a "Join Now" button.----🏑👍 Class Schedules: Interactive weekly schedules with filtering options (e.g., by time, class type, or instructor).👍🏑 Trainer Profiles: Showcase trainers with their expertise, certifications, and client reviews.👍🏒 Fitness Programs: Highlight different fitness programs like weight loss, strength training, yoga, etc.
+Membership Plans: Display various membership tiers with pricing, features, and a "Join Now" button.----🏑👍 Class Schedules: Interactive weekly schedules with filtering options (e.g., by time, class type, or instructor).👍🏑 Trainer Profiles: Showcase trainers with their expertise, certifications, and client reviews.👍🏒 Fitness Programs: Highlight different fitness programs like weight loss, strength training, yoga, etc.🎇🏒👍
 2. Unique Selling Points (USPs)
 Key Benefits: Sections like "Why Choose Us?" with cards for features such as:
 State-of-the-art equipment.